Summary of Case

 We filed a case in August 2015 before the ECOWAS Court arguing that government of Nigeria has violated Mary Sunday’s right to a remedy and right to dignity among other rights.

 Dec 2015: Government of Nigeria filed its defense to the Court.

 24 May 2016: IHRDA filed a response to the defense of the Government of Nigeria

 12 October 2016: The case was enlisted for hearing.
 The Defendant moved their motion for extension of time which the Plaintiffs did not oppose.
 The Defendant also moved their preliminary objection.
 Meanwhile, the Plaintiffs adopted their written submission and further elaborated on some of the points in the written submission.
 The Court adjourned till 07 December 2016 for ruling and continuation of hearing.

-07 December 2016: The Court adjourned for ruling on the preliminary objection raised by the Nigerian government to 24 January 2017.
+07 December 2016: The Court adjourned for ruling on the preliminary objection raised by the government of Nigeria to 24 January 2017.

 24 January 2017: The Court ruled against the preliminary objection raised by the Nigerian government, and scheduled trial for 20 March 2017.

 16 March 2017: Trial postponed from 20 March to 2 May 2017.